dcouncill/KH-Cafe-Dictionary/README.md

 # KH-Cafe-Dictionary
-A dictionary for Kingdom Heart Food Menu
+A dictionary for Kingdom Hearts Food Menu